man-group/jupyterlab-autoplot/README.md

 Set the maximum length of all the series, above which they will be downsampled (i.e. only this many evenly spaced points will be plotted).
 The first and last points will always be plotted.
 By default, series are downsampled to 1000 points, which increases the speed of plotting and the performance of the tooltips.

 Set to `0` to disable this feature.

+This has no effect when in dtale mode.

+#### `-v (graph|dtale)`, `--view (graph|dtale)`

+Switches between graph and dtale views.
+Once a view is selected, all the variables that were already defined (that is, variables that were set during the execution of a cell) will be processed at once.
+Future switches will not reset the view's state.
+If you want to completely reset a view, the kernel will need to be restarted.

+Some of the magic commands may not be implemented by all views.

 ## Development